pachterlab/kb_docs/docs/source/bulk/pseudoalignment.rst

 To quantify bulk RNA-seq reads, run ``kb count`` with the ``-x BULK`` option.

-Say, we are mapping paired-end reads to an index stored in the the file `human_index.idx` (and the transcript-to-gene mapping file produced by ``kb ref`` is `human_t2g.txt`).
 Let's say our reads came from a knockdown experiment and we have three control samples (C_1, C_2, C_3) and three knockdown samples (KD_1, KD_2, KD_3).
-We can run the following (note that the order in which the input read files are supplied determines the sample identities after read quantification):
+Run the following, assuming your index is stored in `human_index.idx` and transcript-to-gene mapping file in `human_t2g.txt`:

 .. code-block:: text